 We want to retrace this Savage Pilgrimage, explore Lawrence’s significance as a writer, and develop his personalised travel-trunk as a ‘Cabinet of Curiosity’ or Memory Theatre.

-Memory Theatres were filled with rare and expensive artefacts and once used by the aristocracy to convey cultural capital and status.
+The Memory Theatre has its roots in the sixteenth century and were filled with rare and expensive artefacts and once used by the aristocracy to convey cultural capital and status.
 Our Memory Theatre will journey in both physical and digital form.
 It will be a beautifully crafted work of art in its own right, to be explored and admired, stopping off at key locations.
 The drawers will contain real objects including; documents, poetry, paintings and essays, produced by a variety of creative practitioners.
 Some drawers will house interactive touch-screens, offering a glimpse into the digital heart of the Memory Theatre.

 The digital component will be available as a web-service across various media platforms.
 Users will virtually ‘open’ drawers with content geared towards the capture and sharing the users’ experience.
 As the Memory Theatre travels in physical and digital form, its aesthetic and emotional value will grow, accumulating its own savage history and provenance.